3dnow/BlackMythWuKongWideScreen/README.md

 - Uses memory patching to modify the game process, eliminating the need for file modifications.
 - No impact on normal game operation.
 - Automatically launches and adjusts the game to widescreen mode.
+- Precisely locates the data that needs to be modified for widescreen, requiring only a single memory modification.
+-
 ## How to Use

 1. Run the program directly.
 It will launch the game and attempt to adjust it to widescreen mode.